grigrid/IH-BE/Notas.md

 > touch .gitignore

+To disconect git from local

+> rm -rf .git

 The touch command is mainly used for creating an empty file or to modify/change the timestamp of a file.

 ## STIN - STOUT